Cyanose/cli-training-diary/README.md

 # cli training diary

-C++ program to interact with your own local training database.
+Simple C++ Sqlite wrapper to interact with your own local training database.
+It's capable of adding new training sessions to the database as well as printing the details about past training sessions.

+ To compile simply run: `g++ training.cpp -l sqlite3`